moayadeldin/deeptune/README.md

 ### 2.2 Using *DeepTune* for Evaluation

-Evaluating your model on a separete holdout dataset (which we refer to as testing) here is referred to as evaluation.
+Evaluating your model on a separete holdout test dataset is referred to as evaluation.
 The reason is to simply not confuse the terms as testing in *DeepTune* documentation context also refers to testing the model functionality (e.g, writing test cases).

 After using *DeepTune* to apply transfer learning on one of the models the package support, now we need to evaluate the performance of the tuned model for images.